gavinband/oxford-statgen-summer-school/docs/next_generation_sequencing/basic_sequence_data_analysis/Quality_control.md

 sidebar_position: 3
 ---

-# Inspecting sequence data quality
+# Step 2: Inspecting sequence data quality

 There are a set of analyses that can be carried out directly on a FASTQ file to assess the quality of sequencing.
 These include looking for poor quality data, looking for read duplication, assessing